Javeria Malik – Global Security Advisor ActionAid International

-In an interview with Javeria Malik – Global Security Advisor ActionAid International, she outlines current international challenges facing security – in particular Non-governmental Organisation (NGOs) – and her strategic approach, and shares her reasons for working in security.
+Javeria Malik – Global Security Advisor ActionAid International, responds to a range of questions outlining the current international challenges facing security – in particular Non-governmental Organisation (NGOs) – and her strategic approach, and shares her reasons for working in security.

 In your view, what are the key international challenges that can impact security?